 Dr. Bacow received his S.B. in economics from the Massachusetts Institute of Technology, his J.D. from Harvard Law School, and his M.P.P. and Ph.D. from Harvard’s Kennedy School of Government.
 A Fellow of the American Academy of Arts and Sciences, he is the recipient of five honorary degrees.

 After stepping down as President of Tufts after ten years of service, Dr. Bacow served for three years as President-in-Residence in the Higher Education Program at Harvard’s Graduate School of Education.
-In the summer of 2014, he began a two-year appointment as the inaugural Leader-in-Residence at the Center for Public Leadership at Harvard’s Kennedy School.
+He is currently the Leader-in-Residence at the Center for Public Leadership at Harvard’s Kennedy School.
 He is a Senior Advisor to Ithaka S+R and was one of the authors of its major 2012 study of the barriers to the adoption of online learning systems in U.S. higher education.
 He is also a member of the Lincoln Project of the American Academy of Arts and Sciences to investigate the future of the public research university.

 For more information about President Emeritus Lawrence S. Bacow’s presidency, please consult his archived website.
 The archived site contains Dr. Bacow’s Full Biography, Milestones, Speeches, and Community Memos.